1kits(10Vials)

 Conclusion

-As a GLP-1 receptor agonist, Semaglutide effectively controls blood glucose levels in patients with type 2 diabetes by regulating insulin and glucagon secretion, inhibiting hepatic gluconeogenesis, and influencing energy metabolism and appetite, while significantly reducing body weight in obese individuals.
+As a GLP-1 receptor agonist, Semaglutid effectively controls blood glucose levels in patients with type 2 diabetes by regulating insulin and glucagon secretion, inhibiting hepatic gluconeogenesis, and influencing energy metabolism and appetite, while significantly reducing body weight in obese individuals.
 It possesses cardiovascular protective effects, reducing the risk of cardiovascular disease, and protects the kidneys.
 It has therapeutic effects on acute kidney injury, diabetic nephropathy, and other kidney diseases.

 About The Author